Mary E. Bibb

 Mary Elizabeth (née Miles) Bibb (1820–1877 or the early 1880s) was an American-born educator and abolitionist leader.
 She is considered by some to be the first female black journalist in Canada.
 She was a teacher and abolitionist in the United States, before moving with her husband Henry Bibb to Canada after the passage of the Fugitive Slave Act of 1850 which made it very easy for slavecatchers to capture fugitive and free Blacks.
 She established schools for Black Canadians, published the Voice of the Fugitive newspaper, and helped African Americans get settled in Canada.

 Early life

 The daughter of free black Quaker parents, she was born Mary Elizabeth Miles in Rhode Island around 1820.
-She studied at the Massachusetts State Normal School in Lexington (today Framingham State University), graduating in 1843.
+She began her studies at the Canterbury Female Boarding School, the first school for Black female teachers in the United States.
+After community opposition forced its closure in 1834, she studied at the Young Ladies' Domestic Seminary, in Clinton, New York.
+She continued at the Massachusetts State Normal School in Lexington (today Framingham State University), graduating in 1843.
 The principal of that school was Samuel Joseph May, who supported women's rights and education for black people.
 He encouraged her to join the anti-slavery movement.